open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation/libraries.md

 are:

 - Provide opt-in features to collect potentially PII for users who need it
-- Collect it but with a configuration option to obfuscate / redact the PII, if you’re confident about being able to implement the obfuscation / redaction effectively and with little overhead
+- Collect it but obfuscate / redact the PII, if you’re confident about being able to implement the obfuscation / redaction effectively, non-reversible and with little overhead

 PII is data like email addresses, passwords, usernames, custom data in database queries, etc. For example, this is a Elasticsearch query with PII redacted that